wmwv/firstyear_seminar/syllabus.md

 ### Prerequisites:  None

 ### Organization of Course Content:
 In-class time will focus on discussions, interactive exercises, and quick presentations.
-Out-of-class time will be spent reading material and reflecting on questions about physics and the students plans for the future.
+Out-of-class time will be spent reading material and reflecting on questions about physics and the students' plans for the future.

-### Course requirements: weekly reading, reading quizzes, various short writing assignments, in-class presentations.
+### Course requirements: weekly reading, in-class and out-of-class short writing assignments, in-class presentations.

 ### Hours/week: 3

 ### Weekly assignments:
-Out-of-class activities will include readings and short writing exercises.
+Out-of-class activities will include readings and short writing assignments.

 ### Grading policy:
 25% participation;
-25% writing assignments
+25% writing assignments (out-of-class)
-25% reading quizzes
+25% writing exercises (in-class)
 25% in-class presentation

 ### Books and References